Maxinger15/VU-Killstreak/README.md

 >        150, -- the cost of the killstreak (can/should be changed)
 >        "Grenades", -- The name that is shown in the UI
 >        "Left %NR", -- The description that is shown in the UI.
->        "F5", -- shown in the circle at the UI
 >        "Press F to use", -- replaces the description when the killstreak is ready to use
 >      },
 >      {